Crispy Fried Jalapeño Slices(Ratings: )

 - Coat each jalapeño slice first in the egg wash (shake off excess), and then in the breading until coated on both sides.
 Transfer to wax or parchment paper while you bread the rest.

-- Using a deep fryer or a pan on the stovetop, add vegetable oil and heat it to 350 F. If using a pan, there should be about 1 to 2 inches of oil.
+- Using a or a pan on the stovetop, add oil and heat it to 350 F. If using a pan, there should be about 1 to 2 inches of oil.
 Frequently monitor to maintain the temperature during frying by adjusting the heat level.

 - Carefully lower the breaded jalapeños into hot oil and fry until golden brown, about 5 minutes.
 Work in batches as needed to avoid overcrowding.
 After frying, drain on paper towels.